 Local Authority 31 Mar 2011

 £'000

 Birmingham City Council 3,500

 Lancashire County Council 8,000

 Southampton City Council 4,100

 Thurrock Borough Council 5,000

 West Yorkshire F & R Authority 1,000

-• Total 21,600
+Total 21,600

 Every year all chief officers are required to complete a related party transactions declaration.
-For financial year 2009/10 there was no material transactions to declare.
+For financial year 2010/11 there were no material transactions to declare.

 The Pension Fund accounts are set out in Section 6 of these Statements.
-In 2010/11 the council's employer's contributions to the Fund were £25,640m.
-The council's member's contributions to the Fund were £7,002m.
-The Council charged the Fund £0.939m for administering the Fund.
+In 2010/11 the council's employer's contributions to the Fund were $\pounds 25.373m$.
+The council's member's contributions to the Fund were $\pounds 6.929m$.
+The Council charged the Fund $\pounds 1.175m$ for administering the Fund.

-The council has full control and influence over its subsidiary company, Barnet Homes Ltd. Accordingly, Group Accounts have been prepared under the requirements of IAS 27, accounting for subsidiaries, and are set out in the notes to Section 5 of these statements
+The council has full control and influence over its subsidiary company, Barnet Homes Ltd. Accordingly, Group Accounts have been prepared under the requirements of IAS 27, accounting for subsidiaries, and are set out in the notes to Section 5 of these statements.